bvrner/bvrner/README.md

 In general by interests include, but aren't limited to:

 ### Mathematics :
-- Functional Analysis.
+- Differential Geometry.
+- Dynamical Systems and Chaos.
 - Differential Equations.
-- Category Theory.
-- Cryptography.
 - Fluid Dynamics.
 - Applied Mathematics in general.